CredLancer/ZK-Hack/README.md

 Further Development:

 Reputation and skills scoring: We can create a system that incorporated smart contracts deployed on FVM to read data stored on IPFS and create a tamper-proof record of users’ professional achievements, allowing them to demonstrate their skills and reputation on-chain.
 As these are connected to a specific CID, they are portable for other uses.

+Anyone interested in contributing to this initiative feel free to message @ACTxDesign on Telegram